Nicolai Hartmann: Biography

 In 1929 Hartmann married Frida Rosenfeld, with whom he had a son, Olaf (1930), and a daughter, Lise (1932).
 In 1931 he became Professor of Theoretical Philosophy in Berlin.
 He held the Chair until 1945.
 During this time he successively published many pieces of his ontology: Das Problem des geistigen Seins (The Problem of Spiritual Being) (1933), Zur Grundlegung der Ontologie (On the Foundation of Ontology) (1935), Möglichkeit und Wirklichkeit (Possibility and Actuality) (1938) and Der Aufbau der realen Welt.
 Grundriß der allgemeinen Kategorienlehre (The Structure of the Real World.
 Outline of the General Theory of Categories) (1940).
-The unrest of the National Socialist period seems to have left Hartmann relatively undisturbed in his task of developing a new ontology.
+The unrest of the Nazi era seems to have left Hartmann relatively undisturbed in his task of developing a new ontology.
 In the "'-Dossiers über Philosophie-Professoren" (i.e. SD-files concerning philosophy professors) that were set up by the SS Security Service (SD) Nicolai Hartmann was classified from an SS-point of view in the following way: "has always been a nationalist.
 Loyal to National Socialism, too, without political activity, but a social attitude has to be acknowledged. (cf. donations to the NSV and hosting children during school vacations)".

 In 1942, Hartmann edited a volume entitled Systematische Philosophie, in which he contributed the essay Neue Wege der Ontologie (New Ways of Ontology), which summarizes his work in ontology.

+Death by stroke and posthumous publications

 Between 1945 and 1950, Hartmann taught in Göttingen.
 He died of a stroke in 1950.
 In the year of his death, there appeared his Philosophie der Natur (Philosophy of Nature).
 His works Teleologisches Denken (Teleological Thinking) (1951) and Ästhetik (Aesthetics) (1953) were published posthumously.

+Legacy

 He is regarded as an important representative of critical realism and as one of the major metaphysicians of the twentieth century.
 Among Hartmann's many students were Boris Pasternak, Hans-Georg Gadamer, Emil Cioran, Jakob Klein, Delfim Santos and Max Wehrli.
 He is the modern discoverer of emergence — originally called by him categorial novum.
 His encyclopedic work is basically forgotten today, although famous during his lifetime.
 His early work in the philosophy of biology has been cited in modern discussions of genomics and cloning, and his views on consciousness and free will are currently in vogue among contributors to the Journal of Consciousness Studies.